-Towpath Café Probably the funnest and cutest “restaurant” in London (if you go there, you’ll see why I use parentheses), along the Regent’s Canal in East London, a short walk west of the Saturday Broadway Market.
+Probably the funnest and cutest “restaurant” in London (if you go there, you’ll see why I use parentheses), along the Regent’s Canal in East London, a short walk west of the Saturday Broadway Market.
 It’s cheap and quite good.
 Lori De Mori is a friend who owns it with her husband, well-known food photographer Jason Lowe.
 Their family barely hold the little place together.
 March to November only.
 Go on a warm, sunny day.

-Moro A hip place on very cool Exmouth Market, in Farringdon, East London.
+A hip place on very cool Exmouth Market, in Farringdon, East London.
 Really good food, excellent bread, very busy.
 Once when I was stting near the bar and their phone, they just let it ring and ring and ring without answering or even looking in its direction.
 Why bother, right?
 Sam and Sam Clark are the owners.
 Please say hello.

-The original St. John Restaurant and Bar is always delicious and not noisy and oppressive and crowded the way St. John Bread and Wine can be.
+Always delicious and not noisy and oppressive and crowded the way St. John Bread and Wine can be.
 St. John Bakery is making some of the best bread in London.

-Fernandez & Wells Three shops in Soho, one down the block and two around the corner.
+Three shops in Soho, one down the block and two around the corner.
 Hip, cool, well done, very good coffee at the Beak St. location; the shop on Lexington sells their main products; St. Annes is a café and wine bar.
 Worth a stop in, mos def.

-Polpo, a jamming place on Beak St. in Soho, overpopulated with too-cool-for-you thirty-somethings.
+A jamming place on Beak St. in Soho, overpopulated with too-cool-for-you thirty-somethings.
 The food is very good, though, despite the volume and the vibe.

 The latest landing of Skye Gyngell, who for a long time cooked wonderful food at Petersham Nurseries, in Richmond Park, and put then on London's culinary map.
 Thankfully, she's back in action at the kitchen in Somerset House, with food as special and delightful as always.

-Leila’s shop on Calvert Avenue in hipster ground zero Shoreditch (no website –she’s way too cool and way too crabby for that; I believe its Facebook page was created by someone else).
+Leila's special shop on Calvert Avenue in hipster ground zero Shoreditch (no website –she’s way too cool and way too crabby for that; I believe its Facebook page was created by someone else).
 Leila shop sells England Preserves unlabeled – it’s a nice aesthetic.
 Her little café next door is great; a very simple, charming, good-tasting breakfast stop on the weekend.
 Order the eggs and Serrano ham served in the little skillet.
 They make the best coffee in London (get a cortado) and the best coffee I’ve tasted anywhere in a long time.
 Kiss Sonya (café) and say hi to Richard (shop) from me.
 They’re both lovely.
 I make a special trip, in a blink.

-Check out my friend Claire Ptak’s cutest shop ever, Violet, just north of London Fields, in Hackney; it’s an up and coming area northeast of Shoreditch.
+Check out my friend Claire Ptak’s cutest shop ever, just north of London Fields, in Hackney; it’s an up and coming area northeast of Shoreditch.
 A nice walk on a sunny day from the Columbia Road Market to Broadway Market, then across London Fields to Claire’s.
 The cute-as-can-be Toe Path Café is nearby, along Regent’s Canal, at Whitmore Bridge.

-Some GOOD neighborhood places near Ladbroke Grove/GOLBORNE ROAD
+GOOD neighborhood places near Ladbroke Grove/GOLBORNE ROAD